kimxilxyong/gorp/README.md

 This is a fork of http://github.com/go-gorp/gorp
 The purpose of this fork is to implement automatic index generation from tags or from go code directly It was forked on 2015.05.16
 Work for index support is not finished yet.
+Please do not use this repo, its work in progress and not even guaranteed to compile!

 # Go Relational Persistence